 Note: This table is built from vital product data collected during the last boot sequence.
 The first time the system is powered on, or after the system's nonvolatile RAM (NVRAM) has been erased, this table may be empty.
-The table is rebuilt during the next boot into AIX.
+The table is rebuilt during the next boot into the operating system.